-- 18.5 Sick leave shall be considered a matter of grace and not a privilege and shall be allowed only in case of actual illness or to keep necessary medical appointments.
-Sick leave shall be used in minimum blocks of two (2) hours. - 18.6 To receive compensation while absent on sick leave, the employee shall notify his/her department head prior to the time set for beginning his/her daily duties or as may be specified by the department head.
-At the discretion of the department head, a doctor's certificate may be required for absence due to illness in excess of three (3) days.
+- 18.5 Sick leave shall be considered a matter of grace and not a privilege and shall be allowed only in case of actual illness or to keep necessary medical appointment.
+Sick leave shall be used in minimum blocks of two (2) hours. - 18.6 To receive compensation while absent on sick leave, the employee shall notify his/her Department head prior to the time set for beginning his/her daily duties or as may be specified by the Department Head.
+At the discretion of the Department head, a doctor's certificate may be required for absence due to illness in excess of three (3) days.
 If the Department head has a reasonable basis to believe or suspect an employee has abused sick leave privileges, he/she may require a doctor's certificate for an illness of less than three (3) days.
-Proof of illness or disability may be required at any time by the City Manager, department head or Division head.
+Proof of illness or disability may be required at any time by the City Manager, Department Head, or Division Head. - 18.7 Abuse of sick leave privilege may be cause for dismissal.
+Sick leave shall be recorded regularly in the personnel records and the personnel Officer shall review all sick leave records periodically and shall investigate cases, which indicate abuse of the privilege.